Frost Damage on Plants in the UK: What to Do (And What Not to Do)

 UK vegetable garden covered in light frost at sunrise showing last frost timing before spring planting

 The UK last frost date by postcode is one of the most important pieces of information a home gardener can know.
 It determines when you can safely plant tender vegetables outside without risking cold damage, stalled growth or complete crop loss.
-Many gardeners rely on rough national averages.
-The problem is simple: the UK does … Read more
+For the full picture of what to sow and plant out once your frost … Read more

 Vegetable Leaves Turning Yellow in UK Gardens (What’s Really Causing It)